Accredit: verb ac·cred·it \ə-ˈkre-dət\

 We provide a set of defined EFT International training standards (i.e., Training Points and Learning Outcomes) for each level of EFT training and a set of certification requirements for EFTi Accredited Certified Practitioner and/or Trainer memberships.
 Once all requirements have been met, our Accreditation Coordinator issues the Accreditation certificates and helps to assure that our members continue to meet all agreed-upon professional standards and policies.

 Definition of Terms:

 Certification and Accreditation

-We use the terms “Certification” and “Accreditation” to refer to the process by which practitioners, first learn EFT from their EFT International Master Trainer and the trainer assesses that they have reached the standard required to start to practise safely and effectively (certification), and then secondly become accredited by EFT International (accreditation).
+We use the terms “Certification” and “Accreditation” to refer to the process by which practitioners, first learn EFT from their chosen EFT International Master Trainer and then secondly become accredited by EFT International.
+The trainer assesses that the student has reached the standard required to practice safely and effectively (certification), and then EFTi assess and accredits the certified practitioner (accreditation).

 This accreditation process is a form of organisational accreditation, for which the official term used in UK is “internal accreditation”.
 Many complementary therapy courses are internally accredited by various professional organisations and associations.